ipython/ipyparallel/docs/source/magics.rst

     Paste the above JSON into a file, and connect with:
         $> ipython <app> --existing <file>
-    or, if you are local, you can connect with just:
+    or, if you are local, you can connect with:
         $> ipython <app> --existing kernel-60125.json
     or even just:
         $> ipython <app> --existing